 In 2016, doctors performed 216,000 bariatric procedures in the United States, according to estimates from the American Society for Metabolic and Bariatric Surgery.
 Bariatric surgery can be a life-saving procedure, especially if you have a disease associated with obesity.
-If you think this treatment might be right for you, book an appointment online or by phone with Dr. Matthew Lublin, MD, FACS, in Santa Monica, California.
+If you think this treatment might be right for you, book an appointment online or by phone with Dr. Matthew Lublin, MD, FACS, in Santa Monica and Encino, California.

 Dr. Lublin performs two types of bariatric surgery: gastric banding and gastric sleeve.

 Generally, people who have a body mass index (BMI) of 30 or more along with another chronic condition, such as Type 2 diabetes or hypertension, qualify for gastric banding.

 In the procedure, a flexible, silicone band goes around the top of the stomach, limiting the amount of food you can eat at one time.
 No part of the stomach is removed in gastric banding.